Table of Contents

 Two Months Prior to the Meeting

-The administrative director meets with the school dean or program director and board chair to discuss schedule and agenda logistics and background materials needed, and to begin focusing on key issues to be addressed in the upcoming meeting.
-Board members’ suggestions, as well as the prior minutes, are useful resources for this meeting.
+The director meets with the school dean or program director and board chair to discuss schedule and agenda logistics and background materials needed, and to begin focusing on key issues to be addressed in the upcoming meeting.
+Board members’ suggestions, as well as the prior minutes, and feedback from meeting surveys are useful resources for this meeting.

 Back to Top